 Q: What can I use to sweeten whipped cream?

-A: Granulated sugar works just fine.
-Some cooks like superfine sugar (if you can find it) because it dissolves faster.
-Confectioners’ sugar (powdered sugar) works, too, and contains cornstarch, which helps prevent the whipped cream from getting watery as it sits.
+A: Some cooks like superfine sugar (if you can find it) because it dissolves faster.
+Confectioners' sugar (powdered sugar) works, too, and contains cornstarch, which helps prevent the whipped cream from getting watery as it sits.
 Try liquid sweeteners like honey, maple syrup, and agave syrup, too.
+And yes, regular granulated sugar works, too.

 Q: How far ahead of time can I make whipped cream?